Battle of Leliefontein: Battle

 A force led by Lieutenant-Colonel François-Louis Lessard, which included 90–100 men from the Royal Canadian Dragoons, two 12-pounder field guns from "D" Battery of the Canadian Field Artillery, and a horse-drawn M1895 Colt-Browning machine gun, was tasked with covering the larger force's withdrawal as its rearguard.
 The dragoons were deployed in a 4 to 5 km line behind the withdrawing British column, with the horse-drawn machine gun at its centre.

-Throughout the morning, the Canadian rearguard positions were assaulted by Boer forces.
+Throughout the morning, Boer forces assaulted the Canadian rearguard positions.
 At one point during the engagement, 200 mounted Boers charged the Canadian's positions in an attempt to break their line.
-The mounted charge was eventually repulsed by a handful of Royal Canadian Dragoons, and the left section of D Battery under the command of Lieutenant Edward Whipple Bancroft Morrison.
-During the mounted charge, a field gun was almost taken, although a hastily organized 12-man ambush led by Lieutenant Richard Ernest William Turner prevented the field gun's capture.
-Although Morrison was injured, the dragoons were able to repel the charge with assistance from the machine gun on their left flank.
+A handful of Royal Canadian Dragoons repulsed the mounted charge, with assistance from the left section of D Battery under the command of Lieutenant Edward Morrison.
+The mounted charge almost captured a field gun, but a hastily organized ambush conducted by 12 men led by Lieutenant Richard Turner prevented the field gun's capture.
+Although Morrison was injured, the dragoons, assisted by the machine gun on their left flank, repelled the Boer assault.

-The position where the horse-drawn machine gun carriage was placed was then assaulted and eventually taken by the Boers.
-However, Sergeant Edward James Gibson Holland carried the machine gun off its carriage to prevent its capture, burning his hand on the gun's barrel in the process.
-During these mounted charges, two of the local Boer commanders, General Joachim Fourie, and Commandant Henry Prinsloo were killed by machine gun fire.
+Boers then assaulted the position where the horse-drawn machine gun carriage was placed and eventually captured the position.
+However, Sergeant Edward Holland took the machine gun off its carriage and carried it away to prevent its capture, burning his hand on the gun's barrel in the process.
+During this fighting, machine gun fire killed two of the local Boer commanders, General Joachim Christoffel Fourie, and Kommandant Hendrik Frederik Prinsloo.
 Boer General Johann Grobler was also wounded during the engagement.

-Dragoons under Lieutenant Hampden Zane Churchill Cockburn continued to maintain their positions until the rest of the rearguard withdrew further behind them.
-However as a result of the action, the dragoons under Holland's command were all captured, killed, or wounded; with Holland also sustaining injuries.
-Boer assaults on the Canadian positions persisted afterwards, although lacked the organization and momentum from earlier assaults with the loss of their commanders.
-The two 12-pound field guns were used to fight a rearguard action until the Canadians reached the high ground, after which the Boers halted their attack.
+Dragoons under Lieutenant Hampden Cockburn defended their positions until the rest of the rearguard withdrew further behind them.
+However, as a result of the action, the dragoons under Holland's command were all captured, killed, or wounded; with Holland being captured and also sustaining injuries.
+Boer assaults on the Canadian positions persisted, although lacking the organization and momentum of earlier assaults due to the loss of the commanders.
+The two 12-pound field guns were used to fight a rearguard action until the Canadian soldiers reached the high ground, after which the Boers halted their attack.